Field: International and Global; Advisors: Pedersen/Saada; Year: 2014

 This year, she holds a Columbia GSAS International Travel Fellowship.
 She is also an Alliance Sciences Po scholar and has received grants and fellowships from the Social Science Research Council, the Center for History and Economics (Harvard/Cambridge), the Weatherhead East Asian Institute, the Institute for African Studies, the and the Helen McArthur Foundation.

-Her article ‘Edwin Seligman, initiator of global progressive finance’ is forthcoming in the Journal of Global History.
+Her article ‘Edwin Seligman, initiator of global progressive public finance’ is forthcoming in the Journal of Global History.

 Madeline has degrees from Sciences Po Paris and the London School of Economics.
 In 2014, she received her MPhil in Modern European History from the University of Cambridge (with distinction).